 Finland fell down 0–1 in the first period but rallied with two goals from captain Marko Anttila – a first-period equaliser and third-period tiebreaker – to clinch their first gold since 2011.

 The sounding of the final buzzer sent an estimated 10,000 people to celebrate the unlikely gold at Helsinki’s Market Place, according to a tweet from the Helsinki Police Department.
-A police spokesperson later said the championship party has went on mostly without incident or injuries, although traffic had slowed down to a crawl in and around the square.
+A police spokesperson later said the championship party has gone on mostly without incident or injuries, although traffic had slowed down to a crawl in and around the square.

 “Only the most tenacious fans are still keeping company to Havis Amanda,” a police spokesperson added at around 4am on Monday.
 “The event took place primarily without incident, except for a couple of disturbances.
 A few people were brought into custody.”